mdekorte/Pragmatic_Similarity_Computation/README.md

 - Computing similarities between target sentence and the corpus for comparison
 - Basic perceptual analysis

+2.2: To understand how to train a feature translation model, use the notebook in: `notebooks/Speech_Translation_Model_Tutorial.ipynb`

+The tutorial walks you through:
+- How to extract features for the train and test data
+- How to train a simple MLP model that learns a mapping from Spanish to English or vice-versa.

 ## Dataset

 The default dataset used is the DRAL dataset.
-The notebook contains information for how to obtain and organize this data.
+The notebooks contain information for how to obtain and organize this data.
 Alternative datasets can be supported in a similar way.

 ## Notes